 Read the contract before you talk to your child, and present the contract as an outline for your discussion.

-- You can read this with your child and discuss topics as you go.
-Be sure to fill in your own experiences to enhance its meaning in your family.
+Read the contract with your child and discuss topics as you go.
+Be sure to fill in your own experiences to enhance the contract’s meaning in your family.

-- You can have your child read it and then have a conversation with them about your family’s expectations.
+Have your child read it on their own, and then have a conversation with them about your family’s expectations.